 Washington Wine of the Week – Selections for Summer, 2018

 For the week of September 16, 2018: San Juan Vineyards 2016 Siegerrebe – As summer winds down, a chilled bottle of Siegerrebe makes a great choice for those looking for a refreshing white wine.
-Sourced from estate-grown grapes, it carries beautiful floral and spicy aromatics, with generous citrus and ruby red grapefruit flavors along with a splash of acidity and more spicy lychee on the finish.
+Sourced from estate-grown grapes, it carries beautiful floral and spicy aromatics, with generous citrus and ruby red grapefruit flavors along with a brisk note of acidity and more spicy lychee on the finish.
 Enjoyable year-round, of course, and a grand slam when paired with fresh crab or shrimp.

 For the week of September 9, 2018: Desert Wind Winery 2016 Mourvedre – Has it been a while since you tried Desert Wind wines?
 These wines have always been affordable, but now they’ve also reached a level of quality that puts them on your “must try” list.
 This selection is absolutely yummy, with an earthy, meaty base framed with rich cherry and blackberry flavors, hints of clove and sweet cedar, and a velvety-soft finish.
 Winemaker Greg Fries has really done a nice job with this wine, using fruit sourced from his family’s estate vineyards located in the Wahluke Slope AVA.